Osheaga Survival Guide 2019 : What to Wear, Where to Stay, What to Do, Who to See, and How to Party

 First the bad news.
 There’s no camping on Parc Jean Drapeau.
 You need to be over 18 to take advantage of Osheaga-run housing options.
 The famed “Hotel Osheaga” consists of several large student residences.
-These include Carrefour Sherbrooke at 475 Sherbrooke W) at $775 for four nights/two people or $870 for four nights/four people; Royal Victoria College at McGill (3425 Rue Robert Bourrassa) at $300 for four nights /one person; and the New Residence Hall (3625 Parc) at $870 for four nights/four people.
+These include Carrefour Sherbrooke at 475 Sherbrooke W at $775 for four nights/two people or $830 for four nights/two people; Royal Victoria College at McGill (3425 Rue Robert Bourrassa) at $320 for four nights /one person; and the New Residence Hall (3625 Parc) at $805 for four nights/two people.
 More may end up being added.
 All locations are conveniently located in the city, easily within a 15 minute metro ride to the festival site.
 This choice is perfect for those who like big hotels/ hostels and want to stay with hundreds of other Osheaga-goers.
-OThese packages are available for people who are 18 and up only, so if you’re under, you should look into some of the other options.
+These packages are available for people who are 18 and up only, so if you’re under, you should look into some of the other options.

 What if you are under 18, looking for a different housing experience, or even broke ass poor after buying your Platinum Pass?
 You can rent on Air BNB for less than the average hotel room.
-Summer prices can be high in Montreal, but don’t be afraid to take advantage of the buses or the metro system to reach the Osheaga site.
+Montreal is at a bit of a war with Air BNB as it makes housing less affordable for those who live in the city and theoretically their are only specific areas in the city where Air BNB can happen.
+BUT… Montrealers can be a bit of a do as I say, not as I do type of people and there are a lot of rooms to be had.
+Summer prices can be high in Montreal, so you might want to look into options that require to use a combination of bus, metro, and foot to reach the Osheaga site.
 Since Montreal’s metro is easy to use and not that big, almost anything within walking distance of a metro station is a fine choice.
 Popular neighbourhoods include the St. Henri, Villeray, Downtown, the Latin Quarter and the Plateau.
 With Bixi bikes and the bus system, you can even extend the range of potential places even further.
 You can also try staying at a hostel.
 These are more affordable options, starting at $20 a night in a dorm room.
 The m hostel (1245 Rue St-Andre) is well-regarded as the best (our article is HERE and it looked pretty awesome), but there are many others of all sizes.
 The Auberge HI is also extremely popular.
 For those of you who are even more daring, you can always try couch surfing but you need to make an account and hope that your couch doesn’t bail on you.

 How to Get To The Site and Around Montreal